Igsu-Bravo/jupiter-envelope/README.md

 $ docker create --name frontend -p 3000:3000 jupiter/frontend && docker start frontend
 ```

-You should be able to see the app at `http://localhost:3000`
+You should be able to see the app at `http://localhost:3000`.
+Follow the same steps for backend if you want the containerized version only.